eugenp/tutorials/docker/docker-sample-app/README.md

 ### Relevant Articles:

-- How to Include Files Outside of Docker’s Build Context
+- How to Get Docker-Compose to Always Use the Latest Image